funnicus/elixir-battleship/README.md

 An Elixir implementation for a university course.

-In this implementation, you will play against a computer player on a 10x10 board with ship palcements randomly generated.
+In this implementation, you will play against a computer player on a 10x10 board with ship placements randomly generated.
 Five ships in total is given to you and the computer.

 Documentation [here](./docs/DOCS.md)